Gwennap on the map

 Crime and Anti-Social Behaviour in Gwennap

-Local crime rates sit higher than national averages.
-Other theft accounts for the highest share in Gwennap, with 15 incidents logged in March 2026.
+Local crime rates sit broadly in line with national averages.
+Anti-social behaviour accounts for the highest share in Gwennap, with 17 incidents logged in April 2026.

 Deprivation and Employment in Gwennap